 13:15 Short Presentation: The Community Media Archive

-13:30 Pluralistic Party-Media Landscapes and How to Distinguish Good from Bad Diversity
+13:30 Partisan Media Landscapes and How to Distinguish between Good and Bad Pluralism

-In many countries in the MENA region the level of political parallelism in the media sector tends to be very high.
-In war-torn countries such as Syria and Libya it is mostly conflict parties that use media to impose their narratives on public discourses and hence strengthen their position in the conflict.
-In transitional countries such as Iraq, Lebanon and Tunisia it is rather political parties that try to influence public opinion in their favor by supporting, owning or running media.
+In many countries in the MENA region, the level of political parallelism in the media sector tends to be very high.
+In war-torn countries – such as Syria and Libya – it is mostly conflict parties that use media to impose their narratives on public discourses and hence strengthen their position in the conflict.
+However, in transitional countries – such as Iraq, Lebanon, and Tunisia – it is political parties that try to influence public opinion in their favour by supporting, owning, or running media.

-In either case, the media is used to pursue political interest which goes against the concept of democratic media that is supposed to serve public interest.
+In both cases, the media are used to pursue political interests, which goes against the concept of democratic media that is supposed to serve public interests.
 At the same time, parties and movements have helped to spread media pluralism in post-authoritarian countries.
-Even though withstanding the concept of democratic media and hence challenging established paradigms in media assistance, political parallelism allows for a diversity of political camps, minorities and all strands of society to have a voice in the public sphere.
+Even though withstanding the concept of democratic media and hence challenging established paradigms in media assistance, political parallelism allows for a diversity of political camps, minorities, and all strands of society to have a voice in the public sphere.

-In the planned session, the media pluralism found in MENA countries such as Tunisia, Libya and Iraq will be compared and discussed in regard to MA relevant questions such as: what impact does polarized media pluralism/political parallelism have on societal cohesion?
-Does this kind of media pluralism allow for control and critic of powerful political and economic elites?
-How is the quality of political competition affected by political parallelism?
+In this session, the media pluralism found in MENA countries – such as Tunisia, Libya, and Iraq – will be compared and discussed in regard to questions such as: What impact does polarised media pluralism/political parallelism have on societal cohesion?
+Does this kind of media pluralism allow for the control and critique of powerful political and economic elites?
+How does political parallelism impact the quality of political competition?